 The Overton window can be hard to predict:

-Universal basic income—the idea that every citizen should get a basic salary, even for doing nothing—is a radical idea.
-It's definitely outside the Overton window—the set of ideas that are accepted in general.
+Universal basic income is the idea that every citizen should get a basic salary.
+Now it's definitely outside the Overton window—the set of ideas that are accepted in general.
 But, the window does move.
 I don't know, maybe in 20 years, universal basic income will be considered normal.
-For now, we don't have enough data to really decide if it's a good idea or not.

 In speaking tests, using terms like "the Overton window" is a good way to impress assessors.
 It's also good for showing you know how to explain new terms in simple language.
 That skill will help you in your working life when you have to explain new and complex ideas to co-workers or clients.